-- a) used primarily for residential purposes; and - b) upon which is erected a private dwelling, or - c) flat; or - d) unit.
+- a) used primarily for residential purposes; and

+- b) upon which is erected a private dwelling, or

+- c) flat; or

+- d) unit; or

+- e) less than 2 hectares in size.

 The differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
 The level of the differential rate is the level which Council considers is necessary to achieve the objectives specified above.